-If your teen is struggling with a mental illness, especially anxiety, PTSD, ADHD, or addiction, providing them with relaxation techniques will be essential in their recovery.
+If your teen is struggling with a mental illness, especially anxiety, PTSD, ADHD, or addiction, providing them with exercises for mindfulness and relaxation activities will be essential in their recovery.
 And even if a teen is not struggling with any kind of mental illness, relaxation techniques can help them function better in school, maintain positive relationships, resist peer pressure, and more.
 Read on for an explanation of why relaxation is so important and to learn some useful relaxation techniques and mindfulness resources for your teen.

 Why is Relaxation Important?